Christmas Tree Recycling

 **Registrations will close at 5pm on Tuesday 8th January to enable us to process the routes for collection.**

 All you need to do is make sure that your tree is left in your designated place before 8am on Friday 11th January (without it’s decorations or lights of course!)
 Your tree will be collected sometime before 5pm on Sunday 13th January.

 Please contact us before 10.30am on Monday 14th January if your tree is still there just in case we’ve made a mistake and missed you.

 Also, if you would like to volunteer and help us with the collections, please scroll down the page for more information.

 We do need many volunteers to help us fulfil this epic recycling mission, so if you are in a position to help us in any way then please do get in touch.

-Do you or anyone you know have a van that would be suitable to fit Christmas trees in and some spare time (between 6th – 8th January 2018)?
+Do you or anyone you know have a van that would be suitable to fit Christmas trees in and some spare time (between 11th – 13th January 2019)?
 We need each van with a driver and a drivers mate to navigate (so maybe you could offer to help as a mate if you don’t have a van!)
 Or maybe you know a company who might want to help us on our next Christmas Tree recycling challenge?
-Last year along with all our fantastic volunteers we had Amey plc help us out with around 10 vans with drivers, plus Enterprise Rent-A-Car lent us a couple of vans too.
+Last year along with all our fantastic volunteers we had Electricity North West Ltd, Amey plc and EDF Energy along with some other companies who helped us out over the weekend with vans and drivers.

-Could you bake cakes to keep all these drivers going on their epic trip around our area?
+Or maybe you could bake some cakes to keep all these drivers going on their epic trip around our area?